wpscholar/Compass/README.md

 * 'jsonlint' - this checks that some of the root config files for the other tasks are written as valid JSON.
 JSON has a relatively strict structure, and an error would stop the other tasks from working correctly.
 * 'jsvalidate' - This validates general JavaScript.
 It has three targets - one for source author JavaScript files in the `assets/` directory, one for concatenated and minified files in `theme/` and one for Grunt config files.
 * 'jscs' - WordPress has coding standards for JavaScript and with the `.jscsrc` configuration, this task can check asset and Grunt files for those standards.
 * 'phplint' - this does a basic syntax check of PHP files in the `theme/` directory.
 * 'phpcs' - WordPress also has fairly comprehensive coding standard for PHP, and this can be checked against with this task.
 The results are saved to `logs/phpcs.php`.
 Note that the sniffs are not yet perfect, and some false positives may appear in the log file.
 A custom `ruleset.xml` can be added to the project root to exclude these if desired.
+Because of the false positives, this task is configured by default to always ignore failures, so check the log file for the potential issues.
 * 'checktextdomain' - this will check i18n functions to ensure that the correct textdomain is passed as the last argument for each instance.

 ### Pre-Commit Hook

-(To be written)
+Once the project is passing the `grunt check` without failures, you can run `grunt githooks` in the command line.
+This will cause the check task to run just before committing with Git.
+If the check fails, the commit will be aborted.
+This ensures that no code that would cause check failures can be committed to the repository.

 ## Package (`grunt package`)

 (To be written)

+## Reports

+(To be written - plato, stylestats, phpmd, phpcpd !phpdcd)